Using Game Design to Inform a Plastics Treaty: Fostering Collaboration between Science, Machine Learning, and Policymaking: Introduction

-Policy makers need ``agency'' to explore questions from their own expertise and in their own timeline, two crucial aspects not well supported by traditional scientific communication.

-\textbf{Requirement for collaboration}: Providing suggestions for engaging with policy makers, the United Kingdom's Chris Tyler (2013)\footnote{Former Director of the Parliamentary Office of Science and Techology.} warns that scientists ``often consider themselves as the `experts' who engage with policy makers'' but they should not assume ``that {[}they{]} are the only expert in the room.''
-Similarly, Nolin's (1999) experiences in the European Union echo these benefits of bidirectional dialogue, highlighting the value of integrating science and policy in advancing solutions.
-With this need for mutual collaboration in mind, the medium of scientific communication may limit reader agency as static documents ``displa{[}y{]} the author's argument, and nothing else'' (Victor, 2011).
-In this structural challenge, instruction benefits users and orients them to scientific findings but also risks ``lecturing at'' decision-makers which clashes with their need to provide input and inquiry via their perspective and knowledge.
+First, Chris Tyler of the United Kingdom's Parliamentary Office of Science and Technology warns that scientists ``often consider themselves as the `experts' who engage with policy makers'' but they should not assume ``that {[}they{]} are the only expert{[}s{]} in the room'' {[}71{]}.
+Jan Nolin's investigation of the process of formulating the Kyoto Proposal similarly highlights the benefits of bidirectional engagement in drafting legislation, underscoring the necessity of bringing expertise from science and policy into dialogue in order to craft effective solutions {[}49{]}.
+With this need for mutual collaboration in mind, consider that the typical medium of scientific communication in the form of a static academic paper may limit policymaker agency and co-creation opportunities.
+By ``display{[}ing{]} the author's argument, and nothing else,'' static media only support one-way discussion, possibly hindering the reader's agency to evaluate questions or alternative ideas {[}77{]}.